Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Introduction

-This paper further points out that the problem of constructing a good codebook for an exchangeable source is closely related to the de Finetti theorem and the study of finite exchangeable sequences.
-This connection arises due to the fact that the codebook construction needs to be symmetric across all subsets of users.
-Therefore, the distribution used for codebook construction is restricted to be an i.i.d.\ mixture.
-The source however can be any exchangeable distribution.
-Therefore, the problem of constructing a good codebook for an exchangeable source reduces to finding an i.i.d.\ mixture distribution that is close to an exchangeable distribution in terms of relative entropy.
-In this paper, we propose a codebook construction method for exchangeable sources and utilize it to prove a relative entropy version of the finite de Finetti theorem that matches the optimal scaling of the classical result \cite{dia-fre}.
+The distribution of the sources however can be any exchangeable distribution.
+Therefore, the problem of constructing a good codebook for exchangeable sources reduces to finding an i.i.d.\ mixture distribution which is close to the exchangeable distribution in terms of Kullback-Leibler (KL) divergence.
+In this paper, we propose a codebook construction method for exchangeable sources and utilize it to prove a KL divergence version of the finite de Finetti theorem which matches the optimal scaling of \cite{dia-fre}.